 Today, messaging stands out as a better solution than live chat because it contains all the benefits of live chat without the limitations.
 Conversations can be held in real time or in an asynchronous manner, where customers can exit the conversation and come back at their convenience — even on a different platform — without having to start all over again.

 Messaging also works well with bots and automation.
-While live chat can integrate a certain amount of automation, the transition from an answer bot to a human agent is not always a smooth one if a human agent isn’t immediately available.
+While live chat can integrate a certain amount of automation, the transition from an QuickSearch Bot to a human agent is not always a smooth one if a human agent isn’t immediately available.
 With messaging, the handoff is streamlined for customers and agents alike.

 Consider the above three live chat examples, revisited with in-app messaging: